 An organisational talent?

-Do you have a sharp eye for detail, are you always up to date and would you like to go behind the scenes of the world of tourism?
+Do you have a sharp eye for detail, are you always up to date and eager to learn?
+Would you like to go behind the scenes of events?
 The researcher in you will get everything they want.
-During the study programme, you will visit tour operators and trade shows and go on a study trip every year.
-You will be in the perfect position to learn all there is to know about organising (study) trips.
+During the study programme, you attend events and get a chance to go behind the scenes.
+This gives you the perfect opportunity to take in every bit of information about the organisation of the event.

 Do you recognise yourself by these descriptions?
 Take a look at the curriculum for more information about this bachelor programme or attend an open day to experience the atmosphere and meet students and lecturers.